How to overcome resistance to contact in younger players.

 Start the tackler holding on to the ball carrier with one hand on the shorts or shirt.

-This gives the player confidence to know that completing a tackle is satisfying and not painful.
+On your call, the ball carrier has to progress, while the tackler aims to bring the player to the ground.
+This gives the player the confidence of knowing that completing a tackle is satisfying and not painful.
 It also shows the need to hold on hard and tight.

 2. Tackle twins

+In tackling exercises, work weaker tacklers in pairs over a number of sessions and make a feature of them working together.
+As a result, they will relate to each other’s weaknesses and enjoy each other’s improvements.
 In matches, weaker tacklers will now feel they can work with other players.
 As time goes on, they will start to make tackles on their own.